How much does a lawn installation cost in Portland, OR?

 | Beaverton / Hillsboro / Gresham Suburbs | Washington and Multnomah county suburbs; larger standard lots; heavier clay soil in some areas; standard ryegrass and tall fescue blends; $2,500–$8,000 for typical suburban lawns; HOA turf standards in planned communities; no-mow fescue alternatives gaining traction |

-How to Control Lawn Installation Costs in Portland
+How to Keep Costs Down in Portland, Oregon

 - Seed instead of sod for large areas — seeding costs 60–80% less than sodding and produces equivalent results in Portland's cool wet climate; seed in September–October for optimal germination with natural rainfall; seeded lawns establish in 6–8 weeks with minimal irrigation